Content Selection Policy

 - correcting injustices in housing and neighborhood opportunities

-We aim for editorial content to reduce stigmatization and acknowledge the basic dignity of all people.
+And we strive for all Housing Matters content to acknowledge the basic dignity of all people.

-When selecting research to summarize, we emphasize peer-reviewed research published in academic journals or lengthy, publicly funded program evaluation reports because these sources may be otherwise inaccessible to many mission-driven organizations, advocates, and policymakers.
-We also occasionally summarize findings from noteworthy working papers or reports from rigorous nonpartisan research organizations.
+We focus on selecting recent peer-reviewed research published in academic journals or lengthy, publicly funded program evaluation reports to summarize.
+We do this because these sources may be otherwise inaccessible to many mission-driven organizations, advocates, and policymakers.
+However, to encourage an array of voices, Housing Matters also occasionally summarizes findings from other sources, such as working papers or community-based reports.
 We usually select US-based studies, but non-US studies with findings relevant to housing policy and practice in the US are also eligible for inclusion.

-Organizations whose work relates to the goals of Housing Matters may submit event information for sharing through the website.
+Organizations whose work relates to the goals of the Housing Matters initiative may submit event information to share on this website by emailing details to [email protected].
 Eligible events include webinars, webcasts, trainings, forums, and conferences.
 Events may be hosted online or in person and may be free or fee based.
 We do not share political event information.